How to Play Machines

 Highlights

-For the Boxes that have a retiring date set, there will also be a timer until retirement along with the option to Play Machine, which will start an instance of that machine on your selected VPN server.
+For the Machine that have a retiring date set, there will also be a timer until retirement along with the option to Play Machine, which will start an instance of that machine on your selected VPN server.

 Menus

-• Active Boxes
+• Active Machines

-• Retired Boxes
+• Retired Machines

-• Boxes To-Do List
+• Machines To-Do List

-• Scheduled Box Releases
+• Scheduled Machine Releases

 Active Machines